AseshtaGoyal22/Brainwave_Matrix_Intern_Task2/README.md

 ## Task Description

 The objective of this project is to perform Sentiment Analysis on social media posts to determine the overall sentiment conveyed in user-generated content.
 This includes preprocessing the text data, extracting meaningful features, applying Natural Language Processing (NLP) techniques, and building a machine learning model to classify sentiments (e.g., Positive, Negative, Neutral).
-The goal is to gain insights ito public opinion or emotional tone expressed in social media captions.
+The goal is to gain insights into public opinion or emotional tone expressed in social media captions.

 ## Tools and Technologies Used